Documentation Index

 Best practices

-• Choose the right population: Select populations built on data similar to your target audience and question topics.
+- Choose the right population: Select populations built on data similar to your target population and question topics.